Aleutian kayak: Names

-The word "baidarka" is the Russian name used for Aleutian style sea kayak.
-The word was coined by early Russian settlers in Alaska, who created it by adding the diminutive suffix "-ka" to the name of another, larger boat that the Aleuts called the baidara.
+The word bidarka or baidarka is the Russian name used for Aleutian style sea kayak.
+The word was coined by early Russian settlers in Alaska, who created it by adding the diminutive suffix "-ka" to the name of another, larger boat that the Aleuts called the umiak and Russians called "baidara".

 History

 Before the arrival of the Russians, the one-hole baidarkas (kayaks) were found in abundance, along with some two-hole boats.
 The Russians later came to hunt fur-bearing animals, and the Russian influence on the design of the kayaks was significant, resulting in three-hole kayaks.
 These were probably configured with the stern man paddling and guiding the craft, while the bow man was responsible for using the atlatl (throwing board) in the hunt, with the hunt boss in the middle directing the hunt.

 Some characteristics of these early kayaks are described in the words of Ivan Veniaminov (Innocent of Alaska) writing from the island of Atka in 1840:

 "...The baidarki of the present-day Aleuts are no longer as perfect as those of the former Aleut riders.
 At that time, in the hands of excellent riders, they were so speedy that birds could not outrun them.
 They were so narrow and sharp-keeled that they could not stand upright in the water without a rider, and so light that a seven-year-old child could easily carry them."